-- The Company has a core strategy of maintaining and growing profitability while appropriately utilizing the Company's assets and cash.
+- 1. The Company has a core strategy of maintaining and growing profitability while appropriately utilizing the Company's assets and cash.
 Accordingly, a bonus program has been established, the Corporate/Group Profit Bonus Program, to reward executives at a set percentage of profit achieved, while ensuring cash use is optimized. - Another key element of the Company's strategy focuses on the concept of balancing Customer, Employee and Financial Satisfaction.
-Accordingly, a bonus program, the Stepping Stool Program, measures key metrics of satisfaction for each of customer, employee and shareholder and provides a bonus to executives on successful attainment of those metrics. - 3.
-The Company has a core strategy of growth and targets achieving growth at a double-digit level annually.
-Accordingly, a bonus program has been established, the Growth Bonus Program, to reward executives for achieving unadjusted net earnings growth of at least 20%.
+Accordingly, a bonus program, the Stepping Stool Program, measures key metrics of satisfaction for each of customer, employee and shareholder and provides a bonus to executives on successful attainment of those metrics. - Finally, the Company has introduced a new bonus program this year which seeks to incentivize and reward the successful attaintment of multiple global initiatives.
+This new bonus program, referred to as the Landing Bonus Program, is described in greater detail below.